-Domestic Violence is typically classified as an act with the purpose of controlling a victim.
-The most common forms of Domestic Violence Include, but are not limited to:
+Domestic violence is typically classified as an act with the purpose of controlling a victim.
+The most common forms of domestic violence include, but are not limited to:

 - Physical Abuse